int-brain-lab/atlas/README.md

 #### Gaussian smoothing

-Once this crude local estimate is obtained, we can smooth it and normalize it to improve the accuracy of the boundary conditions in Step 2.
+Once this crude local estimate is obtained, we can smoothen it and normalize it to improve the accuracy of the boundary conditions in Step 2.

 We define a Gaussian kernel as follows:

 $$\forall \sigma > 0, \\, \forall q \in \mathbb R^3, \quad g_\sigma(q) = \lambda \exp \left(- \frac{\lVert q\rVert_2^2}{\sigma^2}\right) \quad \textrm{where $\lambda$ is defined such as} \quad \int_{\mathbb R^3} g(q) dq=1.$$

-We smooth the crude normal estimate with a partial Gaussian convolution on the surface:
+We smoothen the crude normal estimate with a partial Gaussian convolution on the surface:

 $$
 \forall p \in \mathcal S, \quad